 CH (MAJ) Jonathan R. Fisher is a native of Reed City, Michigan.
 He holds a BA in Music and Theology, an MA and MDiv from Luther Rice Seminary, as well as a Doctor of Ministry from Erskine Theological Seminary.
 His Army education includes the Chaplain Officer Basic Course, Chaplain Career Course, and the Air Assault School.
 He is a clinical chaplain having graduated from the MEDCOM Clinical Pastoral Education program and is currently pursuing Certified Educator through the Association of Clinical Pastoral Education at Brooke Army Medical Center.
 CH Fisher is an ordained minister in the Christian Church (Disciples of Christ).

 In April of 2005, Jonathan married Sara Nave of Cedar Springs, Michigan.
-She is also an ordained minister and has served churches in SC and KY.
-She currently serves as the senior pastor of Rolling Oaks Christian Church, San Antonio, TX.
-The Fishers have three children, Sophia (12), Ransom (10), and Lenora (8).
-They reside in Schertz, TX.
+She is also an ordained minister and has served churches in South Carolina, Kentucky, Texas, and now serves as senior minister University Christian Church, MD.
+The Fishers have three children, Sophia, Ransom, and Lennox and a little dog named Schuyler.
+They reside in Rockville, MD.

-CH Fisher’s Awards include: the Bronze Star Medal, the Meritorious Service Medal (2OLC), the Army Commendation Medal (3OLC), the Army Achievement Medal, the National Defense Service Medal, the Iraq Campaign Medal with two stars, the Operation Inherent Resolve Campaign Medal, the Global War on Terrorism Medal, the Armed Forces Reserve Mobilization Medal, the Army Service Ribbon, the Overseas Service Ribbon with the numeral 2, the Combat Action Badge and the Meritorious Unit Commendation (1OLC).
+CH Fisher’s Awards include: the Bronze Star Medal, the Meritorious Service Medal (2OLC), the Army Commendation Medal (3OLC), the Army Achievement Medal (1OLC), the National Defense Service Medal, the Iraq Campaign Medal with two stars, the Operation Inherent Resolve Campaign Medal, the Global War on Terrorism Medal, the Armed Forces Reserve Mobilization Medal, the Army Service Ribbon, the Overseas Service Ribbon with the numeral 2, the Combat Action Badge and the Meritorious Unit Commendation (2OLC).

-The Rev. Dr. Jonathan R. Fisher is an ACPE Certified Educator and director of the CPE program at Brooke Army Medical Center in San Antonio, TX.
+The Rev. Dr. Jonathan R. Fisher is an ACPE Certified Educator and director of the CPE program at Walter Reed National Military Medical Center, Washington, DC.
 He is currently an active-duty Army Chaplain, serving at the rank of Major.
-Jonathan has over 15 years of military chaplaincy experience on active duty and in the National Guard.
+Jonathan has over 18 years of military chaplaincy experience on active duty and in the National Guard.
 His service includes 3 combat tours, a diverse collection of units both operational and training as well as completing a CPE residency at Madigan Army Medical Center in Tacoma, WA.
-In addition to his military service, he has served as an associate pastor, high school educator, and worship pastor.
+In addition to his military service, he has served as an associate pastor, high school educator, and music minister.

 Jonathan’s Doctor of Ministry (Erskine Theological Seminary) focused on ministry in a military prison.
 He completed it while assigned as staff chaplain to the Military Correctional Complex on Ft.
 Leavenworth, KS.
 His work included developing and teaching a course that resulted in a dramatic reduction of violence and recidivism at the MCC, which includes the Joint Regional Correctional Facility and United States Disciplinary Barracks, the DoD Maximum Security Prison.
 Jonathan received his MDiv from Luther Rice Seminary and also holds an MA in Ministry (LRS) and BA in Music and Theology (PCC).